Nick Kwiatkoski: Professional career

+Pre-draft

 On December 1, 2015, it was announced that Kwiatkoski had accepted his invitation to play in the 2016 Senior Bowl.
-On January 30, 2016, Kwiatkoski recorded three combined tackles as part of Dallas Cowboys' head coach Jason Garrett 's North team that lost 27–16 to the South.
+On January 30, 2016, Kwiatkoski recorded three combined tackles as part of Dallas Cowboys head coach Jason Garrett 's North team that lost 27–16 to the South.
 Kwiatkoski attended the NFL Scouting Combine in Indianapolis and completed all of the combine and positional drills.
 On April 1, 2016, Kwiatkoski participated at West Virginia's pro day, but opted to stand on his combine numbers and only performed positional drills.
 Kwiatkoski attended a single pre-draft visit with the Philadelphia Eagles.
 At the conclusion of the pre-draft process, Kwiatkoski was projected to be a fourth or fifth round pick by NFL draft experts and scouts.
 He was ranked as the 14th best outside linebacker prospect in the draft by DraftScout.com.

 Chicago Bears

-The Chicago Bears selected Kwiatkoski in the fourth round (113th overall) of the 2016 NFL Draft; to draft him, the Bears traded their fourth (117th overall) and sixth round picks (206th overall) to the Los Angeles Rams in order to move up.
+The Chicago Bears selected Kwiatkoski in the fourth round (113th overall) of the 2016 NFL draft; to draft him, the Bears traded their fourth (117th overall) and sixth round picks (206th overall) to the Los Angeles Rams in order to move up.
 He was the 15th linebacker drafted in 2016.
 On May 9, 2016, the Bears signed Kwiatkoski to a four-year, $2.91 million contract that includes a signing bonus of $575,120.

 Kwiatkoski started seven games during his rookie year and led the team in tackles in two games (six against the Tennessee Titans, nine against the Detroit Lions).
 The following year, he appeared in eleven games (starting six) as he recorded 47 tackles and two sacks.
 He ended the 2017 season as the third-best inside linebacker in run-stop percentage and fourth-best in pass-rush productivity according to Pro Football Focus.

 He opened 2018 as the starting inside linebacker before rookie Roquan Smith took over the role.
 In Week 17 against the Minnesota Vikings, Kwiatkoski caught a pass from quarterback Mitchell Trubisky on a two-point conversion play dubbed "Lollipop"; it was Kwiatkoski's first reception since high school.

 In Week 4 of the 2019 season against the Vikings, he started in place of an injured Smith.
 In the game, he recorded a team-high ten tackles and sacked quarterback Kirk Cousins once in the 16–6 win.

 In Week 10 against the Detroit Lions, Kwiatkoski recorded a sack and an interception off Jeff Driskel in the 20–13 win.